You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* A balanced diet that includes a variety of fruits and vegetables is essential for overall health, regardless of whether you're taking Lipitor or not.
+* Patients should focus on maintaining a balanced diet rich in fruits and vegetables, regardless of whether they're taking Lipitor or not.

 1. Can I still eat vegetables while taking Lipitor?

 Yes, you can still eat vegetables while taking Lipitor.
-However, it's essential to focus on a balanced diet that includes a variety of fruits and vegetables to minimize any potential negative effects.
+However, it's essential to maintain a balanced diet and consider the potential impact on nutrient absorption.

 2. Will Lipitor affect my ability to absorb vitamins and minerals?